 The copyright on publications of AUAS researchers is owned by the AUAS (see the Collective Labour Agreement for Higher Professional Training, Article E-7, Dutch), unless other agreements have been made.
 In practice, the AUAS allows researchers to negotiate with publishers about the transfer of the copyright.

 You are not obliged to fully transfer the copyright to the publisher, but can choose to only grant the right of use.
-View the SURF scenarios (Dutch only) that are possible when negotiating with a publisher.
+View the SURF scenarios that are possible when negotiating with a publisher.
 Ensure that a written agreement is made in all cases and archive it properly.
 The Copyright Contracts Act (Dutch) has applied since 1 July 2015 and strengthens the position of authors in relation to publishers.

 Have you entered into a written agreement with the publisher in which you transferred all rights to the publisher or granted the publisher an exclusive right to use the publication?
 If so, you require the permission of the publisher to